ArcBees/arcbees-tools/test/expected/JsQuery.md

 It is also a research work demonstrating that any javascript API could be developed in java and exported to javascript, and jQuery is a good use case, since it is arguably the js API most widely used.

-We use the [http://code.google.com/p/gwt-exporter/ gwt-exporter] library, which is able to expose Gwt classes and methods to javascript using annotations.
+We use the [gwt-exporter](http://code.google.com/p/gwt-exporter/) library, which is able to expose Gwt classes and methods to javascript using annotations.

 The main goal for us, is to encourage people to wrap jQuery plugins, just including them as jsni and creating java wrappers methods around it.
 Maybe in the future we could have code generators to get a jquery plugin and wrap it for using with gquery.

-= Issues =
+## Issues

 Right now most jquery prototype methods are exposed but we still have to implement many of the jquery static methods.